 - The recipe calls for sour cream, but yogurt will work, too.
 It’s best to use the full-fat version of either sour cream or yogurt because there is less risk of curdling, and the finished soup will be much creamier.

 - I like to top my soup with a few fresh chives, but use any fresh herbs that you like.
 Dill or tarragon goes especially well with asparagus.
 And if you don’t have any fresh herbs on hand, feel free to skip it – the soup will still be delicious.

 - You will need to blend this soup with either an immersion blender or an electric countertop blender.
-Depending upon your blender, you may find a few fibrous bits of asparagus remaining in the blended soup.
+Depending on your blender, you may find a few fibrous bits of asparagus remaining in the blended soup.
 If you prefer a smooth soup (which I do) simply strain it through a mesh sieve to remove these bits.